evinism/oceanic/README.md

-# Domal: Small yet Mighty DOM library
+# Blorp: Small yet Mighty DOM library

-## WARNING: domal hasn't yet actually been built.
+## WARNING: blorp hasn't yet actually been built.
 This is mostly speculative!

-Domal aims to make it easy to build dynamic UIs without the need for fancy compilation.
+blorp aims to make it easy to build dynamic UIs without the need for fancy compilation.

 Think of it as a reduction of the best parts of React, without any magic!